What is Heart of Eternal?

 The game can be played using the balanced starter decks or by creating your own deck with any combination of cards (as long as there are no duplicates).
 As a TCG, it is encouraged to build your own deck from the starter pack and eventually refine it through future expansions.

-The point of Eternal is to become an Eternal Soul.
+The point of Heart of Eternal is to become an Eternal Soul.
 This is done by collecting 7 AOG’s which are comprised of 6 armour pieces and a heart.

 OT & NT